Since I began growing my own veg, I’m come to terms with a few things, especially where pests are concerned.

 Nothing on the Internet seemed conclusive.
 Other suggestions included keeping things tidy.
 Woodlice like dark, damp places, so cutting off dead leaves and removing anything nearby that they can hide and shelter under is said to be very important.

-And then it dawned on me.
+It dawned on me.
 As the old saying goes, the clue is in the name!

 Back when I was creating my strawberry patch, I had a brief moment of attempted artiness.
 I’d rescued some nice old bits of sleeper and planted my strawberry plants around the sleepers.